dracorp/bash-lib/README.md

 ## 00-env-functions.sh

-A set of functions to manipulate env variables.
+A set of functions to manipulate environemt variables.

 * _add2env - adds to env variable
 * _rm4env  - removes from env variable